filipovskii/cv/cv-en-full.md

     Python trainer at [SkillTrek](http://skilltrek.ru/) (developer
     trainings)

-    As a freelancer, I've created and taught an "Intoduction to Python" course for QA engineers.
+    As a freelancer, I've created and taught an "Introduction to Python" course for QA engineers.

 *   **04.2013 - 09.2013**